OpenMoonRay/openmoonray-docs/docs/user-reference/performance.md

 Swap:       8388604     1639168     6749436
 ```

-In this example, free memory size is 125246204Kbyte = 119.444GByte
+In this example, the free memory size is 125246204Kbyte, which equals 119.444GByte

-### Step B : Get MCRT phase start timing memory size<br>
+### Step B : Get the MCRT phase start timing memory size<br>
-You can get the exact used memory size of moonray process at MCRT phase start timing if you run rendering once at advance.
-This is done by -info output of moonray.
+The exact used memory size of `moonray` process for the MCRT phase at the start of timing can be seen by running
+a render once in advance.
+The start memory for the MCRT start timing phase is then seen using the `-info` output of moonray.
 ```
 00:01:40   15.2 GB | ---------- MCRT Rendering --------------------------------
 no-extra-snapshot